Jersey vs Saint Barthélemy Comparison

 While Jersey ranks lower overall compared to Saint Barthélemy, specific areas demonstrate competitive advantages:

-Areas where Jersey shows strength: • Jersey has 9.5x higher population • Jersey has 5.5x higher land area • Jersey has 81% higher population density
+Areas where Jersey shows strength: • Jersey has 16.8x higher GDP • Jersey has 9.5x higher population • Jersey has 5.5x higher land area • Jersey has 4.8x higher renewable energy usage

 Overall Evaluation